Rosie Cooper: Parliamentary career

-In August 2013, she became one of the few Labour MPs to vote against the Marriage (Same Sex Couples) Bill, which eventually passed with cross-party support.
+In February 2013, Cooper voted against the second reading of the Marriage (Same Sex Couples) Act 2013.
+Subsequently, in May 2013 the MP voted against the bill’s third and final reading, opposing the legalisation of same-sex marriage within England and Wales.

 On 26 October 2017, a 31-year-old man, Christopher Lythgoe, associated with the proscribed neo-Nazi terror group National Action, was charged with encouragement to murder Cooper, and was also charged along with six other men with being members of a proscribed organisation, contrary to section 11 of the Terrorism Act 2000.

 On 12 June 2018, Jack Renshaw, 23, of Skelmersdale, Lancashire, admitted in a guilty plea to buying a 48 cm (19 in) replica Roman Gladius sword (often wrongly referred to in the media as a machete) to kill Rosie Cooper the previous summer.
 In July 2018, Lythgoe was jailed for eight years for being a member of the group and his part in the plot to murder Cooper.

 Cooper was re-elected at the 2019 general election with a reduced majority.

 In 2020 Cooper called for the Nursing and Midwifery Council to be "replaced with a body which can instil confidence" after a nurse, who was found guilty of bullying, was only handed a 12-month suspension.

-Cooper supported Lisa Nandy in the 2020 Labour Party leadership election.
+Cooper supported Lisa Nandy in the 2020 Labour leadership election.

-In June 2021, Cooper introduced a Private members' bill which would give British Sign Language legal recognition and enhance its use in public services.
+In June 2021, Cooper introduced a private members' bill which would give British Sign Language legal recognition and enhance its use in public services.
 The bill was backed by the government in January 2022.